 Can An Employer Fire Me For Filing A Claim?

 It’s against the law for an employer to discriminate against or terminate an injured worker who files a workers’ compensation claim in New Jersey.
 If your employer fired you because of your condition, an attorney can advise you of your options to find legal recourse.

 Contact A Jersey City Workers’ Compensation Lawyer

 This is by no means a comprehensive guide to your rights as an injured worker in New Jersey.
 Our compassionate team at Krivitzky, Springer & Feldman can guide you through the complexities of the law and help you get the workers’ compensation benefits you deserve.
-Contact us online or call us in Jersey City or in Newfoundland, New Jersey.
+Contact us online or call us in Jersey City, New Jersey.
 Our workers’ comp lawyers serve clients in Jersey City, Newfoundland, Jefferson, Vernon, Kinnelon, and throughout the State of New Jersey.
 Se habla Español.